Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Introduction to the Kuramoto model under Koopman's perspective

 \subsection{Koopman generator for the Kuramoto model}

-We refer to standard articles such as Refs.~\cite{Budisic2012, Brunton2022} for an introduction to Koopman theory.
+We refer to standard articles such as Refs.~\cite{Budisic2012, Brunton2022} for a more complete introduction to Koopman theory.
 One can also see subsection~\ref{SIsubsec:inf_crit} for the definition of the Koopman operator and its generator for general non-autonomous systems.